NinVoido/spotify-vpn/doc/man-sections/link-options.rst

-  ``--max-packet-size``, ``--fragment``, and ``--mssfix`` are designed to work around cases where Path MTU discovery is broken on the network path between OpenVPN peers.
+  ``--max-packet-size``, ``--fragment``, and ``--mssfix`` are designed to work around cases where Path MTU discovery is broken on the network path between spotify peers.

-  The usual symptom of such a breakdown is an OpenVPN connection which successfully starts, but then stalls during active usage.
+  The usual symptom of such a breakdown is an spotify connection which successfully starts, but then stalls during active usage.

   If ``--fragment`` and ``--mssfix`` are used together, ``--mssfix`` will